dibyanidey241999/-Olympic-Athletes-Data-Analysis-using-Power-BI/README.md

 # -Olympic-Athletes-Data-Analysis-using-Power-BI
-Created insightful using PowerQuery, DAX and Visualization Techniques.
+Created insightful report using PowerQuery, DAX and Visualization Techniques.